Ataru Moroboshi: Special skills

-Ataru can catch a katana blade with his bare hands.
-He had to teach himself to help deal with Shuutaro Mendou, who often carries such a sword and threatens to use it on him when insulted.
-At times, (mostly involving fights with Mendou) Ataru has demonstrated knowledge with some ninja abilities—one such skill is the Kawarimi no Jutsu (Body Replacement Technique).
+Ataru can catch a katana blade with his bare hands, which he taught himself this to deal with Shuutaro Mendou, who often uses such a sword and swings it at him when insulted.
+He also learned how to counter Ten's fire breath with a frying pan.
+At times, (mostly involving fights with Mendou) Ataru has demonstrated knowledge with some ninja abilities—one such skill is the Kawarimi no Jutsu ("Body Replacement Technique").
 Another worthy note is his speed when properly motivated (a cute girl insight or promises of special service from a girl); in the anime, Ataru has been seen (whether for comedic or serious purposes) to outrun a jet, and even Superman himself.
-Ataru also appears to have a good knowledge of the human body and its nerve points; in "The Final Chapter" movie, when Carla attempted to use her trademark bazooka, Ataru 'poked' her on a part of her back and caused her to spasm and lose control of her weapon, firing it randomly.
+Ataru also appears to have a good knowledge of the human body and its nerve points; in "The Final Chapter" movie, when Carla attempted to use her trademark bazooka, Ataru "poked" her on a part of her back and caused her to spasm and lose control of her weapon, firing it randomly.
 In "Beautiful Dreamer", Ataru was able to escape Mujaki's dream trap where the priestess Sakura failed.
-In the sixth feature, "Always, My Darling", Ataru, powered by his lust, was able to pass traps similar to the ones of Indiana Jones and the Last Crusade through the use of a lecherous 6th sense.
-Also, to be noted from this movie is his ability to draw out his h-chi/h-ki (hentai chi/ki) to create a powerful lust aura similar to that of Happosai from Ranma ½.
-In the series, there was a time (through Ten's idiot ideas) when Sakura was haunted by a dream Ataru made originally for Lum.
-In the dream world where one's power is only limited to one's imagination, Ataru demonstrated powers similar to Neo from The Matrix, including stopping projectiles with a wave of his hand.
-He learned how to counter Ten's fire breath with a frying pan.
-At times he's able to escape from his restraints and to top it up, he learned to exploit other characters' weaknesses such as Rei's desire for food and Mendo's fear of darkness.
+In the sixth feature, "Always, My Darling", Ataru was able to pass traps similar to the ones of Indiana Jones and the Last Crusade through the use of his lecherous sixth sense.
+Also, the film showed his ability to draw out his h-chi/h-ki (hentai chi/ki) to create a powerful lust aura similar to that of Happosai from Ranma ½.
+In the series, there was a time (through Ten's idiot ideas) when Sakura was haunted by a dream Ataru had originally made for Lum.
+In the dreamworld, where one's power is only limited to one's imagination, Ataru demonstrated powers similar to Neo from The Matrix including stopping projectiles with a wave of his hand.
+He is also able to escape from restraints and exploit other characters' weaknesses, such as Rei's gluttony and Mendou’s fear of the dark.